 Pierre Bonnard, Nude in Bath and Small Dog, 1941-6

 Bonnard encourages us to stand still, to allow time to freeze around us, and to step into a moment in the past, preserved before us as it appeared before him – first in memory, later in paint, and now almost a century old.
+With almost 100 works drawn from private and public collections around this world, this retrospective seeks to reinsert this innovative French figure back into the history of the twentieth century.

 |Where||Tate Modern, Bankside, London, SE1 9TG | MAP|